dgerosa/astrostatistics_bicocca_2023/README.md

 ## Schedule

-This year's schedule and lecture skeleon is available [here](schedule.md)
+This year's schedule and lecture skeleton is available [here](schedule.md)

 ## Textbook and Resources